 Confined Spaces Advisor.
 OSHA.
 Provides an interactive expert help for the Permit-Required Confined Spaces Standard (29 CFR 1910.146).
 Assists users in identifying confined spaces and deal with permit-required confined spaces.

 Confined Spaces.
 National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.

 NIOSH Warns Farmers of Deadly Risk of Grain Suffocation.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 93-116, (1993, April 28).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 93-116, (April 28, 1993).
 Discusses cases of nine farmers that suffocated to death in stored grain after being buried alive.

 Preventing Deaths of Farm Workers in Manure Pits.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 90-103, (1990, May).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 90-103, (May 1990).
 Describes seven deaths from asphyxiation (suffocation) that occurred during two incidents involving entry into manure pits.